Who Is Laura Prepon?

 'That '70s Show'

 It did not take long for Prepon to successfully make the shift from modeling to acting.
 In 1998, she sent in an audition tape for an upcoming Fox sitcom called That '70s Show.
 Prepon landed the part of Donna, an attractive and tomboyish feminist, on the show which followed a group of Wisconsin teenagers growing up in the 1970s.
-The popular Emmy Award-winning sitcom, which also sparked the careers of Ashton Kutcher and Mila Kunis, made Laura Prepon a household name among television fans.
+The popular Emmy Award-winning sitcom, which also sparked the careers of Ashton Kutcher and Mila Kunis, made Prepon a household name among television fans.

 'October Road,' 'How I Met Your Mother,' 'The Killing Game'